-What are the lessons we can learn from the failures and successes of the country's responses or region?
+What are the lessons we can learn from the failures and successes of the two network's responses?
 How likely are they become part of the policy agenda of the U.S.? any weaknesses, limitations, or risks?
 You are required to use APA citation and reference, for examples and guideline of APA in-text citations, see https://guides.libraries.psu.edu/apaquickguide/intext.